Temporal and regional variation in the use of biologic and targeted synthetic DMARDs for rheumatoid arthritis: a nationwide cohort study

 Abstract

-OBJECTIVE: To evaluate temporal and regional variation in biologic and targeted synthetic DMARD (b/tsDMARD) initiation for rheumatoid arthritis (RA) in England and Wales.
+The objective of this study was to evaluate temporal and regional variation in biologic and targeted synthetic DMARD (b/tsDMARD) initiation for RA in England and Wales.

-CONCLUSION: There is marked variation in escalation to b/tsDMARDs for people newly-diagnosed with RA throughout England and Wales, despite a universal healthcare system.
+There is marked variation in escalation to b/tsDMARDs for people newly diagnosed with RA throughout England and Wales, despite a universal health-care system.
 These disparities must be addressed if we are to deliver equitable access to b/tsDMARDs, regardless of geography.

 Original languageEnglish